 - All complaints will be acknowledged.

 The appeal will be automatically rejected if the above procedure is not followed.

 Teams qualify to advance to the World Finals through Regional Contests and by satisfying all rules posted in

 To qualify for the World Finals, the coach and all team members must be fully registered at the ICPC Registration System BEFORE competing in a regional event that advances teams to the World Finals.
 Incomplete registration or circumvention that leads to incomplete or false data are grounds for immediate disqualification.

 Only one team from a given institution may advance to the World Finals.
 Team members will be provided free one-year student memberships in .
 No team member on the qualifying team may have competed as a contestant in two previous World Finals.

 The coach of a qualifying team is the point-of-contact prior to and during World Finals activities.
 The coach must complete certification at the within five (5) days of notification.
-Qualifying teams will be issued an invitation by email and postal mail within one day of completing certification.
+Qualifying teams will be issued an invitation by email within one day of completing certification.

 Qualifying teams requiring visas must initiate the process of applying for visas within 10 days of being issued an invitation.
 Teams failing to comply with any of these requirements will be ruled ineligible to compete in the World Finals.
 Upon completion of these requirements, a qualifying team will be advanced to the World Finals.

 A team advancing to the World Finals will be comprised of the same three members as when it qualified.
 In the event that a team member is unwilling, unable or unfit to compete in the World Finals, the coach must notify the in a timely manner.
 A team member who is unwilling or unfit to compete in the World Finals will be disqualified from further ICPC competitions.
 The team member may appeal disqualification to the Appeals Committee.